Campus Improvement Plan

 Strategy 1: The rigorous PLC process at SBAI is the mechanism that drives this work forward.

-Strategy's Expected Result/Impact: Struggling students will be identified and supported.
+Strategy's Expected Result/Impact: Struggling students will be identified and provided targeted supports.

 Performance Objective 3 - POST-SECONDARY PLANNING